oracle-quickstart/oci-arch-devops/devops_oke/README.md

 ### Prerequisites
 First off, you'll need to do some pre-deploy setup.
 That's all detailed [here](https://github.com/cloud-partners/oci-prerequisites).

+Secondly, a sample `terraform.tfvars` file is provided in the repo.
+Please update the file with your tenancy details.

-Create a `terraform.tfvars` file, and specify the following variables:
+Alternatively, you can create a `terraform.tfvars` file and populate with the following information as well as any additional information for your deployment:

 ```
 # Authentication